-The status at this site is impacted by lead, zinc and nickel.
+The status at this site is impacted by faecal coliforms which is indicative of sewage related key pressures.

 This summary section highlights:

 key pressures

 The key pressures are those identified as most likely to be affecting shellfish water quality.
 The final PRP will confirm and focus on these key pressures.